defano/jmonet/README.md

 ProjectionTool newTool = PaintToolBuilder.create(...);

 currentTool.morphSelection(newTool);  // newTool now has currentTool's selection
-currentTool.deactivate();             // ... but currentTool is still active.
+currentTool.deactivate();             // currentTool is still active, fix that
 ```

 When morphing a Lasso selection to a transform tool, the selection bounds will become rectangular, but only the pixels originally encircled by the Lasso will be affected by the transform.